-Gauging conducted in the Waima/Ure catchment was split across two days during each gauging run.
-Previously established gauging locations were gauged on the 4 and 19 February and 20 March 2019.
-The additional sites 'nested' around these were gauged the following day; except on the 20 March 2019 when all sites were gauged on the same day.
-The results are presented in Table 3.1 & Table 3.2.
+Gauging conducted in the Waima/Ure catchment over the 2019 low-flow season was split across two days during each gauging run.
+Those locations which had been gauged previously by MDC, were gauged on the 4 and 19 February and 20 March 2019.
+The additional sites 'nested' around these to improve the spatial coverage, were gauged the following day; except on the 20 March 2019 when all sites were gauged on the same day.
+The results are presented in Table 3-1 & Table 3-2.